fortedigital/Forte.WebScraper/README.md

  Selectors:

  Both CSS and XPath are valid selectors.
-However XPath has to be written in special format:
+However XPath has to be written in special format (except when using .XPath(...) condition):

  \*[xpath>'%path%']

  where %path% is valid XPath.
-If XPath contains quotes write them in json as escaped double quotes (\\")
+If XPath contains quotes write them in json as escaped double quotes (\\").